bitnami/charts/bitnami/superset/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 2.0.0

+This version replaces the value `flower.auth.usePasswordFiles` with the new value `usePasswordFiles`.
+When using `usePasswordFiles=true`, all credentials will be mounted as files instead of using an environment variable.

 ## License

 Copyright &copy; 2025 Broadcom.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.